-There’re tons of stuff out there that can satisfy your hand fetish curiosity, and the more you know about yourself, the more you can enjoy your fetish.
+There’re tons of stuff out there that can satisfy your hand fetish fantasy, and the more you know about yourself, the more you can enjoy your fetish.

-I personally have never been partnered with someone who had a hand fetish (that I knew about!), but if I had known, I would have been so interested in what I could have done to use my hands in order to sexually satisfy that person!
+I personally have never been partnered with someone who had a hand fetish (that I knew about!), but if I had known, I would have been so interested in what I could have done to use my hands in order to sexually satisfy that person during any sexual act!
 Seriously, how fun is that?!

 Your Fetish Is Perfectly Normal.
-But It’s Okay If You Want to Talk to A Professional.
+But It’s Okay If You Want to Talk to Someone Who Understands.

 To recap: a fetish is something that is required for sexual arousal.
 You can take enjoyment in something, or be interested in something, or even get aroused by something, that isn’t a fetish.

 Fetishes are perfectly cool – they are not uncommon, and there’s nothing to feel ashamed about.